 - 31. The scope of land acquisition and involuntary resettlement is identified based on the field visits to each of the project component locations and transect walk along the trunk sewer pipeline alignment, sewer network and storm water drain route.
-There will be no private land acquisition undertaken for the project components; the entire civil works under the project will be done within government land and/or within the ROW of government roads.
-Efforts will be made to minimize impact to the extent possible through provisions of access planks.
+No private land acquisition is required or undertaken for the project components; the entire civil works under the project will be done within government land and/or within the ROW of government roads.
+Efforts will be made to minimize the assessed temporary economic impact to the extent possible through provision of access planks.
 Where impact is unavoidable, compensation will be paid for the period of disruption/income loss as per the agreed entitlement matrix. - 32.
-Laying of Trunk Sewer and Sewer Network Pipelines: Laying of around 26 km sewer pipelines including 25 km of high-density polyethylene (HDPE) pipe with diameter ranging from 225 to 355 mm and around one km of ductile iron (DI-K7) pipe of diameter varying from 350 to 1000 mm diameter are proposed within the boundaries of ROW of government roads and are assessed to not have any involuntary land acquisition impact.
+Laying of Trunk Sewer and Sewer Network Pipelines: Laying of around 31 km sewer pipelines including 30.51 km of high-density polyethylene (HDPE) pipe with diameter ranging from 225 to 355 mm and around 0.490 km of ductile iron (DI-K7) pipe of diameter varying from 350 to 1000 mm diameter is proposed within the boundaries of ROW of government roads and is assessed to not have any involuntary land acquisition impact.
 The sewer pipelines will be laid through roads that are under the ownership of Dehradun Nagar Nigam.
-UIRUDP will obtain 'no objection' or approval from the Nagar Nigam before start of civil work; the NOCs will be appended to the updated resettlement plan. - 33.
-Transect walk and 100 percent walk-through surveys along the sewer pipeline alignment were jointly undertaken by PMDSC consultants, staff from the office of urban local body and safeguard staff from PMU followed by visual screening on the proposed alignment.
-The visual screening conducted confirms that there are no permanent/semi- permanent structures and common property resources on the pipe/drain ROW.
-Both visual screening and transect walks confirm that the proposed project impacts are temporary in nature.
-The walk-through survey identified 23 mobile vendors, roadside temporary shops which are anticipated to face temporary income loss during the construction period at Dehra Khas, Kargi Chowk and Pathribagh.
+UIRUDP has initiated the process of obtaining 'no objection' or approval from the Nagar Nigam before start of civil work; the letter to obtain NOC is appended as Appendix 14 in this resettlement plan.

+33. Census survey based on final design and detailed measurement survey along the entire sewer pipeline alignment were jointly undertaken by PMDSC consultants, staff from the office of urban local body and safeguard staff from PMU.
+There are no permanent/semi-permanent structures and common property resources on the pipe/drain ROW.
+Census survey confirms that the proposed project impacts are temporary in nature.
+Based on final design and reverification census survey, it was identified that 12 mobile vendors, roadside temporary shops are likely to face temporary income loss during the construction period at Dehra Khas, Kargi Chowk and Pathribagh.
 The majority of affected persons comprise roadside vendors operating from mobile carts or moveable/transitory structures temporary in nature.
 All the identified affected persons are non-title holders.